DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 ## Underactuated Robotics or: How I learned to Stop Worrying and Love Dynamics
 I was emailing back and forth with a professor in my engineering school when he sent me this ominous link: [https://underactuated.csail.mit.edu/](https://underactuated.csail.mit.edu/)

-The link took me to Russ Tedrake's grad level MIT course: *Underactuated Robotics*.
-I have been completely fascinated by the material since.
-I am documenting my learning as I go along because I know teaching it will force me to becoming proficient.
+I was taken to Russ Tedrake's grad level MIT course: *Underactuated Robotics*.
+I have been fascinated by the material since and I am documenting my learning as I go along because I know teaching it will force me to becoming proficient.
 I will introduce the topic and the fundamental ideas you need to get started with the course.
-Although I knew the math, I had a couple of gaps in my knowledge that I needed to fill before getting started and if you are in the same position then this may help.
+Although I came speaking the math required, I had a couple of gaps in my knowledge that I needed to fill before getting started so if you are in the same position then this may help.
 I will likely update this blog post if I keep finidng additional material I find relevant.

 ## Foreword:
 Most of the material in this blog post (such as examples, pictures, etc.) is directly from Russ Tedrake's course.
 I have no idea what the copyright landscape looks like for this but the course notes are published, so I will assume I can safely republish my interpretations of the course material.
 Please send any *Cease and Desist* orders to my email.